Mission Statement

 There are currently four members on the Board of Trustees:

-• Matthew O'Byrne is a lawyer (family law and property), practicing on the Kapiti Coast since 1985.
-He has had considerable involvement in many non-profit organisations
+• Matthew O’Byrne is a retired lawyer, who worked on the Kapiti Coast since 1985.
+He has had considerable involvement in many non-profit organisations.

 Staff